jbarroso/clean-code/README.md

 ## Indentation
 **Without indentation programs would be virtually unreadable by humans**

-Try to avoid breaking rules colapsing everything in one line with short if's, loops, functions.
+Try to avoid breaking rules collapsing everything in one line with short if's, loops, functions.

 ## Dummy Scopes
 If the body of a while/for is a dummy make the body indented and surrounded by braces.